AvtsVivek/LearnVsExt/README.md

 9. Integration with Roslyn
    1.  https://designprincipia.com/post/writing-a-visual-studio-extension-to-automate-code-generation-with-roslyn/

-10. What is ITextView, IVsTextView and IWpfTextView?
+10. What is ITextView, IVsTextView and IWpfTextView? - Done

 11. What is IVsTextViewCreationListener and IWpfTextViewCreationListener?
     1. IVsTextViewCreationListener vs IWpfTextViewCreationListener